ranadas/MLCheatSheets/README.md

 # MLCheatSheets
-List of awesome cheat sheets for
+List of awesome cheat sheets for Data Science